 At the park of the Nin Saltworks you can see interesting plant species that have adapted to the specific conditions of this wetland area.

-Halophyte plant covers our evaporation ponds, and is known as the herb of which flamingos get a pink color.
+Halophyte plant covers our evaporation ponds.
 It can only be found in the sea with black peloids from which it directly absorbs minerals and is very healthy and tasty; it can be used as a salad dressing.

 The Adriatic sea